ci-compass/cicf/week02-python-and-jupyter/README.md

 git clone https://github.com/ci-compass/cicf ~/cicf
 ```

-We will keep updating the repository throughout the course.
-Make sure
+Since we will keep updating the repository throughout the course, you
-you have the latest changes by changing to `~/cicf` directory and then
+will have to make sure you have the latest changes in your local copy.
-doing a `git pull`:
+Change to `~/cicf` directory and then do a `git pull`:

 ```console
 cd ~/cicf